ChaseMilligan/Wikiyickistan/content/Misc/Spiritwax.md

 Spiritwax is an [[Alcohol]]ic alchemical creation of [[Xon]] that allows the illicit product to be packaged in easy to transport bricks of a wax-like substance.
-The recipe is mixed and brewed inside a brick mold, where it hardens to form the bricks.
+The recipe is mixed and brewed inside a mold, where it hardens into the shape of the mold which is usually either bricks or candles.
 The bricks of product can be melted back into a liquid form to be consumed through a process determined by the magical ingredients, and the brewer of the batch. some melt by flame, some require a solvent, some may require something else.

 ## Recipe
 ##### Mundane Ingredients